Free outdoor nature programs resume April 2021

 The Lewis Creek Visitor Center

 The 2,500 square-foot, multipurpose interpretive center provides visitors with Bellevue Parks and regional system information, family programs and recreational opportunities.
-Stop in to check out a pair of binoculars or grab a book from the library and relax in the seating area.
+The visitor center is temporarily closed.

 Programs and events:

 Park Scavenger Hunt - explore the park with your family!

 Kids can earn a Junior Ranger Badge!
 Are you looking for a fun and engaging way to inspire your children to connect with nature?
-Stop by the Mercer Slough Environmental Education Center, Lake Hills Greenbelt Ranger Station, or Lewis Creek Park Visitor Center to pick up our Junior Ranger Booklet.
 There are more than 15 activities you and your child can do together to explore and learn about Bellevue's natural areas.
 See web page for details.

 From I-405 South, merge onto I-90 East via exit 11 toward Spokane.
 Take the Lakemont Boulevard Southeast exit (Exit 13), toward Southeast Newport Way.
 Turn right onto West Lake Sammamish Parkway Southeast/Lakemont Boulevard Southeast.
 Continue to follow Lakemont Boulevard.
 Park is on the left at 5808 Lakemont Blvd.
 SE.